-At 7:37 PM, President Ralph Zecca called the meeting of the Virginia Hills Citizens Association (VHCA) to order at the Old Virginia Hills School.
-There was no outside speaker at this meeting.
+At 7:29 PM, President Warren Suyderhoud called the meeting of the Virginia Hills Citizens Association (VHCA) to order at the Old Virginia Hills School.
+Wil Slaughter from Consumer Affairs spoke at this meeting.
 He had originally been scheduled to speak at the September meeting which was not held due to the school being locked.

-Treasurer's Report: In the absence of Treasurer Robin Jones presented the draft budget for the 2014-2015 year.
+Treasurer's Report: Treasurer Robin Jones presented the draft budget for the 2014-2015 year.
 President Suyderhoud asked if there were any problems or questions.
 The budget was unanimously approved.
-Treasurer Jones also reported a balance of $3087.20 in the treasury and a Dominion Power credit of $89.00.
+Treasurer Jones also reported a balance of $3088.27 in the treasury and a Dominion Power credit of $19.09.

 Announcements From the Floor:

-President Zecca asked Doug Boulter, the Association's Land Use Committee representative, to discuss recent land use issues.
-Mr. Boulter named three, all currently at the FYI stage:
+President Suyderhoud asked Juliana Sharp, the Association's alternate Land Use Committee representative, to discuss recent land use issues.
+Ms. Sharp named two recent issues:

 - The McConnell property at the end of Island Creek requested re-zoning from R-1 to PDH 40 and it was voted down.
 They will be forced to develop by right.